epfldata/sc-public/README.md

-pardis-examples
+SC Examples
 ===============

-Example DSLs for working with Pardis
+Example DSLs for working with SC framework:

-Please take a look at the [wiki](https://github.com/amirsh/pardis-examples/wiki) page.
+Please take a look at the [wiki](https://github.com/epfldata/sc-examples/wiki) page.